The Dreaded Question

 Venturing into any part of the transaction that is not within our area of expertise is a recipe for disaster.

-An professional home inspectors, we should step back and let them do their job so we can concentrate on ours.
+An professional home inspectors, we should step back and let them do their job so we can concentrate on doing ours.

 So, when we find ourselves in this situation, we’ve got to think long and hard about what it is we’re going to say.
 Spitting out the wrong answer could have long-term, negative implications on our career.